-I'd like to tell you MORE about what I offer my audiences during my speaking events.
+This is what I offer audiences during speaking events.

-The first lens is trauma the victim experiences during the abuse.
-The second lens is how the victim lives everyday life after the abuse.
-The third lens is when the victim wants to get some healing from the emotional scars left behind.
+The first lens is the trauma the victim experiences DURING the abuse.
+The second lens is how the victim lives everyday life AFTER the abuse.
+The third lens is when the victim wants to get help in order to HEAL from the emotional scars left behind.

 Victims of Domestic Violence and/or Sexual Abuse go about living their lives as best they can should the abuse stop.
-We live in a society where if it looks good, it must be good.
+Unfortunately, we live in a society where if it looks good, it must be good.

 "Mary's doing well in her life.
-She has a beautiful home, car, great husband and kids."
+She has a beautiful home, car, great husband, and kids."
 Only Mary knows her spirit is wounded, but she'll never tell because Mary was taught to keep secrets when she was being abused.
 Mary never told a living soul about the trauma she'd been through.
-"No sense in complaining, nobody cares."
+"No sense in complaining."

 Years after the physical and sexual abuse ended, my life was like Mary's.
-I had the house, car, wonderful husband and great kids.
-I pushed my past abuse so deep inside my soul, it was as if it never happen.
+I had the house, car, wonderful husband, and great kids.
+I pushed the pain and suffering from the abuse so deep inside my soul, it was as if it never happen.
 It's called denial!

-Drug Addiction is no joke!
-People become dependent on a mood and mind altering substance, and will do anything to get it so they won't feel uncomfortable and/or emotional pain.
-Now you're dealing with two monsters, abuse and addiction.
-(People can also be addicted to food, sex, gambling, shopping and so on to mask internal pain.)
+Drug Addiction ain't no joke!
+People become dependent on a mood and mind-altering substance and will do anything to get it so they won't feel emotional pain.
+Now you're dealing with two monsters, abuse, and addiction.
+(People can also become addicted to food, sex, gambling, shopping, and so on to mask internal pain.)

-Remember the non-verbal voice I mentioned on the HOME page?
-The voice only you can hear.
-Using drugs and the 'silent voice' are now out to destroy you.
-I know because my 'silent voice' almost destroyed me and millions of others just like me.
-I'll compare using drugs to getting in the ring to fight the boxer Mike Tyson.
-Unless you have the help and support of a whole lot of other people in the ring with you, I wouldn't try it.
-It's almost impossible to recover from drug addiction by yourself.
-I know because I almost died trying!
+I'll compare using drugs to getting in the ring to fight the boxer, Mike Tyson.
+Unless you have the help and support of a whole lot of other people in the ring with you, I wouldn't recommend it.
+It's extremely difficult to recover from any addiction by yourself.

 I'm going to cut to the chase.

-Living through Domestic Violence, Sexual Assault or Drug Addiction is TRAUMA!
+Living through Domestic Violence, Sexual Abuse or Drug Addiction is TRAUMA!
 Trauma can be treated.
 You can't make what happened, unhappen, but you don't have to let it rob you of the best life you can live.
 There are choices.
-You can sacrifice your birthright of living a life of peace, OR tell somebody what happened to you, and get help.
+You can sacrifice your birthright of living a life of fulfillment OR tell somebody what happened to you and get help.

 You didn't do this to yourself, it was done to you.